amperity/amperity-docs/amperity_reference/source/policies.rst

      - |policy|
      - |policy|

-   * - Make available to AmpIQ
+   * - Make available to segments and campaigns
      - |policy|
      -
      - |policy|